 Alexa may take some getting used to, but there’s tons of Amazon Alexa Hacks for parents that will make your day a little easier, and, if we’re being honest, a lot more fun.
 What’s YOUR favorite Alexa hack?
 Tell us in the comments below!

 And if you’ve decided you now need an Echo of your own, what are you waiting for??
-Grab one here.
+Get an Amazon Echo and use Alexa’s skills for parents to get the party started in your house, too.